Getting smart with geofences

 Setting up your depot or main office is a great way to get an understanding of the movements of your fleet.
 Geofences can work for both vehicles and personnel so that you know when either an individual is on site, or a fleet vehicle is there.

 Using this can help assist with calculations around fleet utilisation, especially if you run pool vehicles.
 By having a historical record of all the vehicles, you can review peak utilisation across a period (minimum number of vehicles are in the depot/office).
-Using this peak utilisation data, you may see inefficiencies in your fleet, from having too many vehicles, or not enough, or maybe even not enough of a type, for example, four wheel drives or utes, and may highlight the need to re-allocate resources from one team to another.
+Using this peak utilisation data, you may see inefficiencies in your fleet, from having too many vehicles, or not enough, or maybe even not enough of a type, for example, four-wheel drives or Utes, and may highlight the need to re-allocate resources from one team to another.

 Knowing when vehicles have arrived at a work site and how long they were there can be leveraged in many ways.
 You can attribute the cost of resources allocated to a job, and the number of hours of value-adding utilisation an asset is providing i.e. is there a generator sitting on site unused for the duration of the job that could have been allocated elsewhere?
 You can also use geofences around sites to keep up to date on day-to-day coordination by receiving automated notifications when vehicles are leaving sites.
 This can be useful for deliveries and logistic purposes by estimating arrival times.